Wilson730/CS24/starmap/README.md

 - `find(n, x, y, z)` returns a vector containing the `n` closest stars to the point `(x, y, z)`.
 This vector is sorted, with the star at index zero being the closest star to the input point.
+ **so would you percolate up/down everytime you found a another star?**

 ## Challenge Labs